AlanContrerasM/records-rails-back-api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+we are creating a new recordstore, json web token, jwt auth, database, simple record keeping app with rails api, and vue front end

-* Ruby version
+* Ruby 2.7.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Rails 6

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions:
+1.bundle install

 * ...